-Fig. 27: An example of how the unsubscribe page looks like.
+Fig. 29: An example of how the unsubscribe page looks like.
 All subscribed queries for a given user is shown.
 Each query can be individually marked for unsubscription.
 All queries can be unsubscribed simultaneously by ticking the box for "unsubscribe from all"

-- Path found but exceeds search depth Path is found, but the search depth is reached.
-Search depth is the maximum number of steps taken to reach the object from the subject in the graph representation of the model.

-- Statement subject not in model The subject of the query or statement doesn't exist in the model.

 - Statement object state not in model The object state of the query or statement does not exist in the model.

 - Query is not applicable for this model Only used for queries.

 - No path found that satisfies the test statement Only used for tests.

 - Statement type not handled The statement type is not valid.
 Currently supported types:

 - Activation

 - Inhibition

 - IncreaseAmount

 - DecreaseAmount

 - Acetylation

 - Farnesylation

 - Geranylgeranylation

 - Glycosylation

 - Hydroxylation

 - Methylation

 - Myristoylation

 - Palmitoylation

 - Phosphorylation

 - Ribosylation

 - Sumoylation

 - Ubiquitination

 - Deacetylation

 - Defarnesylation

 - Degeranylgeranylation

 - Deglycosylation

 - Dehydroxylation

 - Demethylation

 - Demyristoylation

 - Depalmitoylation

 - Dephosphorylation

 - Deribosylation

 - Desumoylation

 - Deubiquitination

-2.7 EMMAA Detailed Test Results
+2.7 EMMAA Detailed Test or Query Results